hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/run-sql.rst

        "result_type": "CommandOk"
    }

 With the above query, the dependent permission is also dropped.

-In general, the SQL operations that will affect Hasura metadata are
+In general, the SQL operations that will affect Hasura metadata are:

 1. Dropping columns
 2. Dropping tables